 It is smart to question the reason why a car or truck has had a new paint job done, whether it be relatively new or and older model.

-A freshly painted vehicle can be a temporary way to hide rust repairs done or a sign the vehicle was in a pretty bad accident.
+As beautiful as it may be, a freshly coat of paint can be a temporary way to hide vehicle rust repairs, or a sign the vehicle was in a bad accident.

-For this reason, there is no such thing as a rust repair warranty from a car rust repair shop.
+For this reason, there is no such thing as a rust repair warranty from an auto body shop.
 The metal is often contaminated with microscopic particles that act like seeds which re-incubate and start the process all over again.

 Repairing rusted parts and treating them with rust inhibitors may slow down the process to unnoticeable levels.